-(a) a gift,\ bequest, favor, or loan from a person whose preexisting relationship with a judge would prevent the judge under Canon 3E from hearing a case involving that person;
+(a) a gift, bequest, favor, or loan from a person whose preexisting relationship with the judge would prevent the judge under Canon 3E from hearing a case involving that person;

+ADVISORY COMMITTEE COMMENTARY: Canon 4D(6)(a)
-Upon appointment or election as a judge or within a reasonable period of time thereafter, a judge may attend an event honoring the judge's appointment or election as a judge provided that (1) the judge would otherwise be disqualified from hearing any matter involving the person or entity holding or funding the event, and (2) a reasonable person would not conclude that attendance at the event undermines the judge's integrity,\ impartiality,\ or independence.\

-(b) advances or reimbursement for the reasonable cost of travel, transportation, lodging, and subsistence which is directly related to participation in any judicial, educational, civic, or governmental program or bar related function or activity, devoted to the improvement of the law, the legal system, or the administration of justice;\
+Upon appointment or election as a judge or within a reasonable period of time thereafter, a judge may attend an event honoring the judge's appointment or election as a judge provided that (1) the judge would otherwise be disqualified from hearing any matter involving the person or entity holding or funding the event, and (2) a reasonable person would not conclude that attendance at the event undermines the judge's integrity, impartiality, or independence. (b) a gift for a special occasion from a relative or friend, if the gift is fairly commensurate with the occasion and the relationship; ADVISORY COMMITTEE COMMENTARY: Canon 4D(6)(b) A gift to a judge, or to a member of the judge's family residing in the judge's household, that is excessive in value raises questions about the judge's impartiality and the integrity of the judicial office and might require disqualification of the judge where disqualification would not otherwise be required.
+See, however, Canon 4D(6)(a). (c) commercial or financial opportunities and benefits, including special pricing and discounts, and loans from lending institutions in their regular course of business, if the same opportunities and benefits or loans are made available on the same terms to similarly situated persons who are not judges; (d) any gift incidental to a public testimonial, or educational or resource materials supplied by publishers on a complimentary basis for official use, or an invitation to the judge and the judge's spouse or registered domestic partner or guest to attend a bar-related function or an activity devoted to the improvement of the law, the legal system, or the administration of justice;

-Acceptance of an invitation to a law related function is governed by Canon 4D(6)(a); acceptance of an invitation paid for by an individual lawyer or group of lawyers is governed by Canon 4D(6)(d).

-(b) a gift\ for a special occasion from a relative or friend, if the gift\ is fairly commensurate with the occasion and the relationship;

-A gift\ to a judge, or to a member of the judge's family residing in the judge's household, \ that is excessive in value raises questions about the judge's impartiality\ and the integrity\ of the judicial office and might require disqualification of the judge where disqualification would not otherwise be required.
-See, however, Canon 4D(6)(a).

-- 1 (c) a gift,\ award, or benefit incident to the business, profession, or other separate - 2 activity of a spouse or registered domestic partner\ or other member of the judge's - 3 family\ residing in the judge's household,\ including gifts,\ awards, and benefits - 4 for the use of both the spouse or registered domestic partner\ or other family - 5 member and the judge, provided the gift,\ award, or benefit could not reasonably - be perceived as intended to influence the judge in the performance of judicial duties;

-/ autie

-(c) commercial or financial opportunities and benefits, including special pricing and discounts, and loans from lending institutions in their regular course of business, if the same opportunities and benefits or loans are made available on the same terms to similarly situated persons who are not judges;

-(d) ordinary social hospitality;

-Although Canon 4D(6)(d) does not preclude ordinary social hospitality between members of the bench and bar, a judge should carefully weigh acceptance of such hospitality to avoid any appearance of bias.
-See Canon 2B.

-(d) any gift\ incidental to a public testimonial, or educational or resource materials supplied by publishers on a complimentary basis for official use, or an invitation to the judge and the judge's spouse or registered domestic partner\ or guest to attend a bar-related function or an activity devoted to the improvement of the law, the legal system, or the administration of justice;\

-(e) a gift\ for a special occasion from a relative or friend, if the gift\ is fairly commensurate with the occasion and the relationship;

-A gift\ to a judge, or to a member of the judge's family residing in the judge's household,\ that is excessive in value raises questions about the judge's impartiality\ and the integrity\ of the judicial office and might require disqualification of the judge where disqualification would not otherwise be required.
-See, however, Canon 4D(6)(f).

-(e) advances or reimbursement for the reasonable cost of travel, transportation, lodging, and subsistence that is directly related to participation in any judicial, educational, civic, or governmental program or bar-related function or activity, devoted to the improvement of the law, the legal system, or the administration of justice;\
+(e) advances or reimbursement for the reasonable cost of travel, transportation, lodging, and subsistence that is directly related to participation in any judicial, educational, civic, or governmental program or bar-related function or activity devoted to the improvement of the law, the legal system, or the administration of justice;